 It piques clients’ curiosity and invites them to discover, learn about, and form a unique relationship with their brand.

-Branding is about what a firm stands for – who it is at its core rather than specs and features.
-Branding is all about making customers feel good about supporting a brand and creating an emotional connection with them.
-Those that effectively brand leave a lasting image, which aids in the long-term growth of advocacy and loyalty among customers.
+Branding is about what a firm stands for—who it is at its core rather than specs and features.
+It is all about making customers feel good about supporting a brand and creating an emotional connection with them.
+Those who effectively brand leave a lasting image, which aids in the long-term growth of advocacy and loyalty among customers.

 Performance Marketing vs. Brand Marketing